ManonR11/manonreau.github.io/research_projects.md

 {: style="text-align: justify"}
 The concept of negative data is relative to the studied system and the intended results.
 In the case of NRs, we may want to find agonists of a specific NR; an evident type of negative data are the molecules that did not show any experimental binding affinity against the NR.
 However, binders can ellicit different kind of activities depending on their pharmacological profile (i.e. agonist, antagonist, partial agonist/antagonist, inverse agonist).
-In this case, **only** agonists should be considered in true positif set, while molecules displaying non wanted pharmacological profiles can be considered in the negative set.
-This imply that a sharp annotation step is necessary prior to library screening.
+In this case, **only** agonists should be considered in the true positif set, while molecules displaying non wanted pharmacological profiles can be considered in the negative set.
+This implies that a sharp annotation step is necessary prior to library screening.

 ### Why do we study Nuclear Receptors (NRs) ?
 {: style="text-align: justify"}